DeepFellow DOCS

 The list of environmental variables for parent Infra will appear.

-Note the values of DF_CONNECT_TO_MESH_KEY and DF_CONNECT_TO_MESH_URL are empty - this means parent Infra is not connected as child to any other Infra.
+The values of DF_CONNECT_TO_MESH_KEY and DF_CONNECT_TO_MESH_URL are undefined - this means parent Infra is not connected as child to any other Infra.

 1. To connect child Infra to a parent, type the following on the child: